-- a. institutionalising a validation process within communities, at registration.
-However this is time-consuming and can be counterproductive if validation results are not integrated into the system - b. enabling two decision-making layers.
-In Turkey, for example, data determines eligibility but human decision (following household visit) prevails.
-Central level then validates local decisions, performing spot-checks on discrepancies with the central targeting index - c. having in place a functional grievance mechanism for complaints and appeals, e.g. a toll-free line (problematic if this does not translate into changes in targeting decisions) - d. ensuring, through tailored communication strategies, that people understand targeting (e.g. to increase take-up and registration). - e. including parameters relating to local context (urban/rural, services available etc.), as is done by SISBEN in Colombia.
+- a. adapting eligibility formulas to enhance inclusive targeting and coverage outcomes.
+For example, giving increased scoring/weight to women and girls and people with disability and other vulnerable categories when profiling needs through poverty targeting methods (eg. adding specific proxies on disability within Proxy Means Test scoring or weighing these higher; using single female head of household as a criteria for eligibility in categorical targeting). - b. institutionalising a validation process within communities, at registration.
+However, this is time-consuming and can be counter-productive if validation results are not integrated into the system and open to all relevant stakeholders, including socially excluded groups and/or those facing practical barriers to participation in community meetings. - c. enabling two decision-making layers.
+In Turkey, for example, data determines eligibility but human decision (following household visits) prevails.
+The central level then validates local decisions, performing spot-checks on discrepancies with the central targeting index. - d. having in place a functional grievance mechanism for complaints and appeals, e.g. a toll-free line, easily accessible to all profiles of recipients (eg. women and people with disability etc.).
+This is problematic if this does not translate into changes in targeting decisions. - e. ensuring that through tailored communication strategies, people understand targeting criteria and registration procedures (e.g. to increase take-up and registration). - f. including parameters relating to the local context (urban/rural, services available etc.), as is done by SISBEN in Colombia.